MikeRogers0/MikeRogersIO/source/blog/2019-03-03-ruby-iso-date-formats.html.md

   index: true
 ---

-Ruby and Rails come with a bunch of time saving libraries, which can save you a lot of time coding for specific scenarios.
+Ruby and Ruby on Rails come with a bunch of time saving libraries, which can save you a lot of time coding for specific scenarios.

 ## Pure Ruby